mcevoyinit/cgraph/docs/concepts/dgraph.md

  - **Lacinia** - GraphQL server written in Clojure by Walmart Labs Lacinia - GraphQL for Clojure
  - **Crux** - Bitemporal Graph DB written in Clojure.
 Crux

-Pairings like the above will considered in future version.
+Pairings like the above will be considered in future version.
 They may be better suited to larger Corda deployments.
 The creators of Crux have written a Crux-Corda Connector CorDapp juxt/crux-corda